 3) How much compensation can I get if someone infringes on my trademark?

 - The amount of compensation you receive depends on the case.
 Courts usually award one or more of the following:

 4) Can I register a trademark in my state?

 - If you do business only within your state, then filing a trademark application with your state's secretary of state may give you enough protection.
-If you are using or plan to use the mark across the US, in multiple states, or online then you need a federally registered trademark with the USPTO.
+If you are using or plan to use the mark across the US, in multiple states, or online then you will want a federally registered trademark.

 5) Can I register an international trademark?

 - An international trademark doesn't exist, but you can register a trademark in separate countries.
 Typically you will have to register your trademark in each country of interest.